philsegeler/OxygenEngine2/README.md

 Added an implementation of a general directional top-down parser for context-free languages (with some restrictions).
 It is a very naive implementation, lacking in MANY departments (frankly, at some points poorly implemented out of boredom - input tokens have to be separated by spaces for example, because I just couldn't be bothered to write a lexical analyzer).
-With all it's faults, this implementation has one really nice feature: Since it is not recursive-decent implementation, one is quite literaly able to input a grammar, recompile (although with a bit of effort, even recompiling isn't necessary;
+With all it's faults, this implementation has one really nice feature: Since it is not a recursive-decent implementation, one is quite literaly able to input a grammar, recompile (although with a bit of effort, even recompiling isn't necessary;
 the grammar could be loaded from a configuration file) and run the parser.

 ## Initial TODO list for philsegeler